 The main/popular options when it comes to garden table shape are again much like what’s available for inside - Round, Oval, Rectangular or Square.

-Of course there are variations, alternatives, however, for this post we will focus on those three.
+Of course, there are variations, alternatives, however, for this post, we will focus on those three.
 After all, they’re also the core table shapes available in the Lazy Susan Collection.

-We’ve said it before on this blog but shape is often overlooked, and it will have a dramatic impact in terms of both floor space/how you intend to use your garden table.
+We’ve said it before on this blog but the shape is often overlooked, and it will have a dramatic impact in terms of both floor space/how you intend to use your garden table.

-For example, round and square tables often fit and function best on a smaller patio or for those who like more intimate dining style with casual conversation.
+For example, round and square tables often fit and function best on a smaller patio or for those who like a more intimate dining style with casual conversation.

-If on the other hand your patio is long and narrow, such as is often the case with many new build properties, then a rectangular or oval garden table might fit and flow in the space better?
+If on the other hand, your patio is long and narrow, such as is often the case with many new build properties, then a rectangular or oval garden table might fit and flow in the space better?